Asset Inventory, Baselines, SLAs, SOPs, and Runbooks

 - Replace a failed firewall using approved steps: runbook.

-- Define the recurring process for reviewing access rules: SOP.
+- Define the recurring access-rule review process: SOP.

 A router CPU normally runs between 20 and 35 percent during business hours.
 Today it is steady at 92 percent.
-What operational record makes that comparison meaningful?
+Which operational record makes that comparison meaningful?

-Which document is most likely to contain step-by-step instructions, validation checks, and rollback steps for failing over a WAN connection?
+Which document is most likely to contain exact commands, validation checks, decision points, and rollback steps for failing over a WAN connection?